AlfonsoTGarcia-Sosa/ML/README.md

 The latest version of the notebooks have also text comments

 roc_hum_dud.png, roc_chimp_dud.png, roc_rat_dud.png are ROC-AUC curves for Human, Chimp, and Rat AR docking with DUD-E created decoys.
 Respectively, AUC values are 0.80, 0.83, and 0.74.
-Enrichement factor EF(1%) for Chimp AR = 68.92
+Enrichment factor EF(1%) for Chimp AR = 68.92